onterra/Example-RouteSavvyJsonPlusAPI/README.md

 The optimized results return stops ordered for the most efficient driving route.
 Results include turn by turn directions for reach route leg and a latitude, longitude polyline describing the route for use in map visualization.

+RouteSavvy Json Plus API provides additional features including "Time Windows" and "Multi Vehicle" capabilities to the standard RouteSavvy Json API,  ( https://github.com/onterra/Example-RouteSavvyJsonAPI).

 •	ExampleJsonGet-C# – example C# code that reads a json input file and performs a RouteSavvy GET Request

-•	ExampleJsonPost-C# – example C# code that reads a json input file and performs a RouteSavvy GET Request
+•	ExampleJsonPost-C# – example C# code that reads a json input file and performs a RouteSavvy POST Request

 •	SampleRequest.json – is a sample RouteSavvy API json request file – replace \<Your AppId goes here\>  with your RouteSavvy Json API AppId.
 Free trial AppId is available here: https://routesavvy.flywheelsites.com/routesavvy-api-free-trial/